slimnate/workos-convex-sveltekit/README.md

 The library provides a CLI that automatically copies necessary files to your project.
 These files provide all the boilerplate needed for a basic Convex + WorkOS SvelteKit auth integration.
 If you are implementing into an existing project, you may need to manually merge the files.

-- `convex/auth.config.ts`: Default authentication configuration for convex.
+- `src/convex/auth.config.ts`: Default authentication configuration for convex.
 Copied directly from the Convex Documentation
-- `convex/users.ts` - Convex user query functions
+- `src/convex/users.ts` - Convex user query functions
-- `convex/schema.ts` - Convex schema file
+- `src/convex/schema.ts` - Convex schema file
-- `routes/api/auth/callback/+server.ts` - Handles the auth callback
+- `src/routes/api/auth/callback/+server.ts` - Handles the auth callback
-- `routes/api/auth/logout/+server.ts` - Handles logging the user out
+- `src/routes/api/auth/logout/+server.ts` - Handles logging the user out
-- `routes/api/auth/token/+server.ts` - Returns a JWT token for the currently authenticated user
+- `src/routes/api/auth/token/+server.ts` - Returns a JWT token for the currently authenticated user
-- `routes/+layout.svelte` - Base layout file that configures auth on the client
+- `src/routes/+layout.svelte` - Base layout file that configures auth on the client
-- `routes/admin/+layout.server.ts` - Example of how to use the authenticatedRoute to protect a specific route
+- `src/routes/admin/+layout.server.ts` - Example of how to use the authenticatedRoute to protect a specific route
-- `hooks.server.ts` - SvelteKit server hooks to handle configuring auth
+- `src/hooks.server.ts` - SvelteKit server hooks to handle configuring auth
-- `app.d.ts` -  Extended global types for SvelteKit
+- `src/app.d.ts` -  Extended global types for SvelteKit
+- `convex.json` -  Configure the convex directory to be inside `src`

 You can inspect and modify these files as needed after copying.
 All files preserve your existing code if conflicts are found - interactive diff and prompt are shown before any overwrite.